-The first key idea is to partition time into epochs.
-An \defn{epoch} is a period of time ending with $2L$ seconds during which the server threshold value never increases.
+The first key idea is to partition time into epochs, for the purpose of analysis only.
+An \defn{epoch} is a period of time ending with $2\Delta$ seconds during which the \currentprice never increases.
 Then, several facts follow.
 First, every good job is serviced within $2$ epochs.
-Second, we can bound the total cost that all good jobs pay during epoch $i$ to be essentially $O(M (\sqrt{B_{i-1}} + \sqrt{B_{i}}))$, where $B_j$ is the amount spent by the adversary in epoch $j$ (see Lemma~\ref{l:overpayEpoch}).
-Third, an epoch has overpaying jobs only if it or its preceding epoch spans the beginning of an iteration (see Lemma~\ref{l:nonZeroEpoch}).
+Second, we can bound the total fees that all good jobs pay during epoch $i$ to be essentially $O(M (\sqrt{B_{i-1}} + \sqrt{B_{i}}))$, where $B_j$ is the amount spent by the adversary in epoch $j$ (see Lemma \ref{l:overpayEpoch}).
+Third, an epoch has overpaying jobs only if it or its preceding epoch spans the beginning of an iteration (see Lemma \ref{l:nonZeroEpoch}).
 This last fact allows us to bound the total number of epochs that add to the overpayment amount using our previous bounds on the number of iterations.
-Putting all these facts together, we obtain a cost for \LinPow that is only $\tilde{O} \left(\min \left(g+1, M \sqrt{g+1},M \sqrt{B+1} \right)\sqrt{B+1} + g \right)$ (see Theorem~\ref{t:LinPow}) versus the cost of \Linear computed above of $\Theta\left(\min \left(g+1, M \sqrt{B+1} \right) \sqrt{B+1} + g \right)$.
+Putting all these facts together, we obtain a total cost for \LinPow that is only $\tilde{O} \big(\min \big(g+1, M \sqrt{g+1},M \sqrt{B+1} \big)\sqrt{B+1}$ $+ g \big)$ (see Section \ref{s:linPow-anal}) versus the cost of \Linear computed above of $\Theta(\min (g+1, M \sqrt{B+1} ) \sqrt{B+1} + g )$.
 Ignoring logarithmic factors, the cost of \LinPow may be less than \Linear by a factor of $\sqrt{g+1}/M$.
 As an example, when $M=O(1)$ and $B = \Theta(g)$, \LinPow has cost $\tilde{O}(g)$, and \Linear has cost $\Theta(g^{3/2})$.

-\textbf{Lower Bound Without Latency.} In Section~\ref{s:lower}, we prove a lower bound for our problem variant without latency.
-This bound directly holds for our harder, with-latency problem variant.
+\textbf{Lower Bound.} We prove a lower bound for the zero-latency case (Section \ref{s:lower}).
+This bound directly holds for our harder, asynchronous problem variant.

-In our lower bound, for given values of $\estGap$, $g_0$ and $n$, we design an input distribution that (1) sets $g$ to $g_0/\estGap$ with probability $1/2$, and sets $g$ to $\estGap g_0$ otherwise; (2) distributes $g$ good jobs uniformly but randomly throughout the input; and (3) creates an estimator that effectively hides both the value of $g$ and also the location of the good jobs, and always has estimation gap at most $\estGap$ on the input (See Section~\ref{s:adv} and Lemma~\ref{l:estim} for details).
+In our lower bound, for given values of $\estGap$, $g_0$ and $n$, we design an input distribution that (1) sets $g$ to $g_0/\estGap$ with probability $1/2$, and sets $g$ to $\estGap g_0$ otherwise; (2) distributes $g$ good jobs uniformly but randomly throughout the input; and (3) creates an estimator that effectively hides both the value of $g$ and also the location of the good jobs, and always has estimation gap at most $\estGap$ on the input (see Section \ref{s:adv} and Lemma \ref{l:estim} for details).